erikdmitchell/advanced-cms/README.md

 Changelog
 ===========

+### 1.0.6
+	WORKING ON ADDING THE SLIDER, AND ADMIN PAGE AND OUR SOCIAL MEDIA PAGE
 ### 1.0.3
  * Added an admin options page for our custom code.
 Prevents overwriting of code on updates. -- This has been postponed do to more detailed setup requirements then I thought.
  * Added admin.css for use on our options page and plugin.